obsidianmd/obsidian-help/en/Obsidian Sync/Plans and storage limits.md

 ## Downgrade your plan

 If you want to downgrade your Sync plan but your storage use exceeds the new plan's limit, you will need to free up space in your remote vault.
-However, there is no way to quickly remove specific files from an existing remote vault, because attachments are held in version history for up to two weeks and version history counts towards your storage limit.
+Currently, there's no direct method to remove specific files from an existing remote vault quickly.
+This is because attachments are retained in version history for up to two weeks, and version history counts towards your storage limit.

-The fastest way to reduce the amount of Sync storage you use is to [[#create a new remote vault]] with attachments disabled, then delete the old remote vault that exceeds the storage limits.
-Note that you will lose version history by doing so.
+The quickest way to reduce your Sync storage usage is to create a new remote vault with attachments disabled, then delete the old remote vault that exceeds the storage limits.
+Be aware that you will lose version history by doing this.

+If you are downgrading from Sync Plus to Sync Standard, you'll also need to reduce the number of vaults present to one before the downgrade will be permitted.

 ### Preserve version history

 Attachments are held in your [[version history]] for up to two weeks.
 If you plan to downgrade in the near future, you can start by removing attachments from your local vault.

 After two weeks these will be purged from the remote vault and will no longer count towards your storage limit.
 At this point you will be able to downgrade your plan while preserving the version history for other file types, such as Markdown files.